mui/mui-x/docs/src/pages/components/data-grid/editing/editing.md

 ## Cell editing

 Cell editing allows editing the value of one cell at a time.
-Set `editable` property of the column definition `GridColDef` object to `true` to allow editing cells of this column.
+Set the `editable` property of the column definition `GridColDef` object to `true` to allow editing cells of this column.

 ```tsx
 <DataGrid columns={[{ field: 'name', editable: true }]} />